 Melanie Deblanc of GIGHOUSE: "When a client or a freelancer registers on our platform, he or she is asked to agree to our terms and conditions.
 These are, as it were, the "rules of the game" that each party must abide by if they wish to engage a freelancer or work for a client through our services.
 They include general rules regarding self-employment.
 This way, bogus self-employment can be avoided.

 In addition, the parties are required to sign a project agreement, as an addendum.
 This contains all the details of the project: its content, the fee or rates agreed upon, and how many days a week the freelancer will be engaged.'

-In short: investing sufficient time to immerse your freelancer in your company or organisation ensures that he or she will feel more secure and can contribute to the vision and mission of your organisation.
+In short: investing sufficient time to immerse your freelancer in your company or organization ensures that he or she will feel more secure and can contribute to the vision and mission of your organization.

 But it obviously doesn't stop there.
 There are still many things to do to deepen a freelancer's commitment to your company:

 Every company has success stories.
 And they are often an excellent guide when a new project starts.
 Particularly for freelancers who join your company as an outsider and are not aware of these previous successes.
 In this way, you can quickly and easily refer to projects that are similar to the one for which you hired the freelancer and that have produced good results.

 Tip!
 Collect all kinds of information about your successful projects in a portfolio: articles, presentations, photos, videos, and similar.
 Use all of this to familiarise your talented freelancers with previous successful projects.